L2G/timezone-ii/README.md

 ### timezone-ii::fedora

-This changes the timezone on Fedora by calling `timedatectl set-timezone` with the value of `tz`.
+This changes the timezone on Fedora-family platforms by calling `timedatectl set-timezone` with the value of `tz`.

 Only the `tz` attribute is used; all others are ignored.